apache/accumulo-website/pages/related-projects.md

 #### D4M

-[D4M](https://d4m.mit.edu/) is an open source library for large-scale computation that supports graph, matrix, and relational processing.
+D) is an open source library for large-scale computation that supports graph, matrix, and relational processing.
 D4M includes an Accumulo connector, among others, to interface with and compute on data in Accumulo tables.

 #### Gaffer